Develop or Revisit Learning Outcomes

 - Learning How to Learn: becoming a better student, inquiring about a subject, being a self-directed learner

-The content found here was designed by Indiana University and adapted for use by the Institute for Faculty Development at Vanguard University.
+Some of the content found here was designed by Indiana University and adapted for use by the Institute for Faculty Development at Vanguard University.
 This material is offered under a CC Attribution Non-Commercial Share Alike license and should be considered under this license unless otherwise noted.
 The original content was imported from “Designing and Teaching for Impact in Online Courses from within Canvas Commons.